 Not too long ago, I was a young professional preparing for my very first backpacking trip.
 I scoured the internet in search of advice from nomads and wise travelers.
-I read quite a few backpacking packing lists, and I remember many of them advising their readers to pick up toiletries along the way.
+And all the toiletry packing lists I found… well… they just didn’t cover my needs.

 What are toiletries?
 (For the purpose of this packing list.)

 Let’s call them ‘hygiene products’.
 Toiletries are anything used to maintain your hygiene: soap, toothpaste, hairbrush, nasal douche… (For the record, nasal douche is NOT on this toiletry packing list, but I just really wanted to say ‘nasal douche’.)